Azure/azure-cli-extensions/src/mobile-network/README.md

 # Azure CLI Mobile Network #
-This is an extension to Azure CLI to manage Dynatrace resources.
+This is an extension to Azure CLI to manage mobile network resources.

 ## How to use ##
 Install this extension using the below CLI command